Take-Two Interactive: 2001–2006: Further acquisitions and regulatory investigations

 In 2005, Take-Two began a host of acquisitions, spending more than buying game developers.
 One of its largest acquisitions was for the development studios Visual Concepts and Kush Games from Sega for about in January 2005.
 Both studios had been extensively behind several sports simulation games, branded through ESPN, and typically released updated versions each year, using a 2K brand to differentiate versions (such as ESPN NFL 2K5).
 In 2004, Take-Two had struck a deal with Sega to help publish these titles.
-Just prior to Take-Two's acquisition, Electronic Arts announced it had secured the exclusive rights to create video games based on the National Football League (NFL) and a fifteen-year branding deal with ESPN, effectively killing Visual Concepts' own NFL title and devaluing their others games.
+Just prior to Take-Two's acquisition, Electronic Arts announced it had secured the exclusive rights to create video games based on the National Football League (NFL) and a fifteen-year branding deal with ESPN, effectively killing Visual Concepts' own NFL title and devaluing their other games.
 This decision led Sega to abandon the sports-game market.
 Take-Two acquired these studios and unique branding (including the 2K brand), as well as negotiated for exclusive rights with Major League Baseball for video games.
-A day after announcing these acquisitions, Take-Two established their 2K publishing label to maintain the 2K brand, moving several planned games from their budget software label, Global Star, to 2K.
+A day after announcing these acquisitions, Take-Two established its 2K publishing label to maintain the 2K brand, moving several planned games from its budget software label, Global Star, to 2K.
 Take-Two further realigned the other existing internal studios — Indie Built, Venom Games, PopTop Software and Frog City Software, and Take-Two Licensing — within this new structure.